All Saints, CatfieldOpen daily dawn to dusk.

-All Saints was completely rebuilt in the C14 /C15 and stands on the site of an earlier building mentioned in the Domesday book.
+Delightfully situated by the village green and war memorial, All Saints' Church was largely rebuilt in the 14th century.
+It stands on the site of a building mentioned in the Domesday book.
 The oldest part of the church is the tower which includes a first-floor chamber used as a residence by the priest.
 Above the nave arcades are traces of wall paintings thought to have been painted around 1377.
-One shows Stephen kneeling in prayer, while two men throw stones.
-The medieval rood screen and font both belong to the C15, a lot of the original painting on the screen survived defacement at the Reformation.
+One shows St Stephen kneeling in prayer, while two men throw stones.
+The medieval rood screen and font both belong to the 15th century, and luckily a significant proportion of the original painting on the screen survived defacement during the Reformation.

 Incorrect information?
 Update this entry